 University Awards for the Advancement of Women

-This year the University of North Carolina at Chapel Hill presents the four University Awards for the Advancement of Women: one to a faculty member, one to a staff member, one to an undergraduate student, and one to graduate or professional student or postdoctoral scholar.
+The University of North Carolina at Chapel Hill presents the four University Awards for the Advancement of Women.

 Previous award winners:

 2020: Meet the 2020 Winners!
 2019: Sarah Birken, DeVetta Holman-Copeland, Leah Bowers, Jennifer Fulton, Grace Langley 2018: Marcey Waters, Erica Wallace, Katrina Morgan, Francesca Bernardi, Emily Hagstrom

 2017: Susan Girdler, Beatriz Riefkohl Muniz, Olivia Bass, Kaylee Llewellyn

 2016: Sheila Kannappan, Jackie Overton, Mary Shen, Leslie Gabriela Morales